6b6tcom/6b6tCore-Folia/README.md

 # 6b6tCore

-6b6tCore is a plugin designed for Folia and Spigot based servers.
-It powers the core features of the 6b6t network, providing a multilingual login system, teleportation utilities and protections against illegal items.
+6b6tCore is a plugin designed for Folia as well as standard Paper servers.
+It powers the core features of the 6b6t network, providing a multilingual login system, teleport utilities and protections against illegal items.

 ## Features